MJoergen/HyperRAM/PORTING.md

 automatically infer tri-state buffers when assigning `'Z'` to a port declared as `inout`.
 It is good design practice to infer the tri-state buffers from the top-level file.
 Therefore, this HyperRAM controller does not itself infer any tri-state buffers.
-Instead, it contain three signals for each of the `RWDS` and `DQ` wires: One for input, one for output, and one for output enable.
+Instead, it contains three signals for each of the `RWDS` and `DQ` wires: One for input, one for output, and one for output enable.

 In the top-level file of your own project you should include the following lines: